Jo-JPEG/manifestation-magic/README.md

 ### Languages Used

--HTML
--CSS
--Python
--Django
+- HTML
+- CSS
+- Python
+- Django

 ### Frameworks, Libraries & Programs Used

 Add any frameworks, libraries or programs used while creating your project.

--Microsoft Copilot was used (See AI Implementation and Orchestration) -Balsamic for initial wireframe creation
+- Microsoft Copilot was used (See AI Implementation and Orchestration)
+- Balsamic for initial wireframe creation
--FireAlpaca for creating custom images
+- FireAlpaca for creating custom images

 ## AI Implementation and Orchestration